Healthcare Resources

 Substance use and overdose are matters that touch all Philadelphians.
 While the Division of Substance Use Prevention and Harm Reduction (SUPHR), City agencies, and community partners work to monitor overdose trends, provide harm reduction resources, and institute policy changes to increase the health and well-being of people who use drugs in Philadelphia, we rely on clinicians to assist us in treating and educating people who use substances.
 Our Medical team works with clinicians, health systems and organizations, and community groups to provide the medical community with best practices, trainings, and resources to advance the care of people who use substances.

 Want to learn more?
-Check out our recent Academic Detailing Campaigns and Health Alerts, and read our recommendations below.
+Check out materials from our recent stimulant symposium, Academic Detailing Campaigns and Health Alerts, and read our recommendations below.

 Xylazine and Wound Care